 You should also look for something that is comfortable to hold and use.
 If you are in the middle of a bike ride when you get a puncture, you’re not going to have soft dry hands.
 They’re likely to be sweaty.
 Trying to manage a pump that looks great but feels slippery in your hands is going to get very frustrating very quickly.

 Finding the right pump can be difficult if you don’t know what you’re looking for.
-We hope our guide has made life easier for you and revealed some of the many elements you should make sure of before purchasing your ideal mini bike pump.
+We hope our guide has made life easier for you and revealed some of the many elements you should make sure of before purchasing your ideal mini pump.

 You might be surprised at the versatility on offer with these striking bicycle mini pumps.
 Small most certainly does not mean weak – indeed, the pumps we’ve reviewed here have more power than many ‘regular-sized’ pumps we’ve seen elsewhere.
 As good as floor pumps are, the fact that mini pumps are so portable makes them difficult to beat.